Thomasan1999/tomaskudlac/client/README.md

     ├── src                         # Part of the application which has to be built before using in the browser, it contains all of the application logic and most of the application code.
     |   ├── components                  # Vue components.
     |   ├── locales                     # Locales of each supported language in a JSON-like format.
-    |   ├── polyfills                   # Polyfills used to enhance cross-browser compatibility.
     |   ├── store                       # Data and logic related to the module and all children modules.
     |   ├── utils                       # Helper functions.
     |   ├── views                       # Route views.